 Although I missed Peter Pan and Pride and Prejudice due to limited time and a debilitating lack of direction, I did manage to find the majority of the benches on the trail (apologies for the poor quality of some of these images, but I am not a photographist):

 I also found the Jules Verne bench inside Stanfords at Convent Garden.
 This is possibly my second favourite after The Lion, the Witch and the the Wardrobe:

 You may have noted that I didn’t take photos of the front of some of these benches.
-This is because the general public are irritating pricks.
+That is because people were sitting on them.

-Other than encountering the kind of people that manage to effortlessly ruin other people’s fun, this BookBench trail was a lovely way to spend the day.
+Anyway, the BookBench trail was a lovely way to spend the day.
 Especially as I ate this afterwards:

 And experienced this tree: